-Making meringue topping for pie from scratch is easy when you follow Grandma's old fashioned methods.
+Learning how to make meringue topping for pie is easy when you follow Grandma's old fashioned methods.
 No more shrinking away from the crust or weeping for your meringues.
-Just follow the tips and directions given below for perfect results.
+Just follow the tips and easy directions below and get perfect results.

-I recall that Mom always spread her meringue evenly over the "hot" pie filling from the edge of the pie in towards the center.
+I recall that Grandma always spread her meringue evenly over the HOT pie filling from the edge of the pie in towards the center.
 The meringue should touch the crust around the entire edge with no openings and make a dry seal.

 The added cornstarch also helps to thicken and stabilize the meringue so that it seals well, shrinks less, and cuts perfectly.
 It keeps the meringue firm and not soggy, which is important if you're making it in hot, humid weather.

-There's an old saying, "Never make meringues on a damp day."
-Be aware that the sugar will absorb moisture from a humid kitchen and affect the meringue's outcome.
+There's an old baker's saying, "Never make meringues on a damp day."
+Be aware that the sugar will absorb moisture from a humid kitchen and affect the meringue's result.

-Make an easy meringue simply by adding a tablespoonful of white sugar to the beaten white of one egg.
-Spread over the top of a pie or dessert and slightly brown in the oven.
+You can make an easy meringue topping in a hurry simply by adding a tablespoonful of white sugar to the beaten white of one egg.
+Spread over the top of a pie or dessert and slightly brown in the 300°F oven.

 The White House Cook Book (1913)

-Great care should be taken that the paste does not catch or burn in the oven, which is very liable to do after the icing is laid on.
+Great care should be taken that the pastry does not catch or burn in the oven, which is very liable to do after the icing is laid on.